etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/data-model.md

 For example the C_OrderLine table has a column c_order_id.
 In the application dictionary this column is flagged as isParent (so the c_order_id points to the parent of the order line: the order header).
 The data access layer will translate this foreign key column in two association in the entity model:

-- a many-to-one association from the order line entity to the order (its parent)
+- A many-to-one association from the order line entity to the order (its parent)
-- a one-to-many association from the order to the order lines, in java this results in a member of type java.util.List.
+- A one-to-many association from the order to the order lines, in java this results in a member of type java.util.List.

 For more information, see [here](../concepts/Data_Access_Layer.md#business-object).